 Prevention and Training

-This new student group works to raise awareness about sexual assault, relationship violence, and stalking while also supporting survivors from all walks of life.
-Join them on Orgsync or email email@example.com to join the organization’s mailing list.
+This student group works to raise awareness about sexual assault, intimate partner violence, and stalking while also supporting survivors from all walks of life.
+Email email@example.com to join the organization’s mailing list.

 Be an Active Bystander

 As a community, the University of Mississippi encourages our members to engage in bystander intervention to prevent power-based personal violence before it happens.
 As a collective, we can change the culture of our community to one where violence is never accepted.

 There are three ways to be an active bystander:

 - Check in with a person who looks like he or she needs assistance.

 - Call a friend in a new relationship when you have not heard from him or her in a while.